ksapi/healthcare/datathon/nusdatathon18/README.md

     be shared with other people for collaboration.
 It has the most comprehensive examples, including how to train machine learning models on the MIMIC demo dataset with [Tensorflow](https://www.tensorflow.org/).
-*   For people who has experience with R, checkout our [R tutorial](tutorials/bigquery_tutorial.Rmd), which provides an interactive interface to go through the tutorial in RStudio.
+*   For people who have experience with R, check out our [R tutorial](tutorials/bigquery_tutorial.Rmd), which provides an interactive interface to go through the tutorial in RStudio.
     *   Please note that a copy of this tutorial is already included in the